chazzka/clanekforest/clanek.md

 This range should be reasonable enough to allow all the domain space to be separated correctly.
 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, like in the original article) and a random value is chosen out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.
-Each group is then assigned a new ranges array wher
+Each group is then assigned a new ranges array where ranges are also grouped according to their split points.
+For example if the selected split point was number 7, then